A Guide to Psychology and its

 Page Contents: General Psychology / Clinical Psychology / Counseling—and Counseling Psychology / Coaching / Licensure (MD, RPN, LCSW, MFT, Psychologist) / What does “ABD” mean? / Additional Resources

-YOU MIGHT ASK the simple question, “What is the difference between clinical psychology and counseling psychology?”
+YOU might ask the simple question, “What is the difference between clinical psychology and counseling psychology?”
 The answer, however, is not at all simple because psychology can be applied in many different ways.
 Some persons who study psychology end up practicing as counselors, some practice as psychotherapists, and some practice as psychologists.
 To make it even more complicated, some psychologists use techniques of psychotherapy and some use techniques of counseling.
 So let’s try to disentangle some of these elements.

 Introduction: General Psychology